Guilhermeslucas/OpenCL2CUDA/README.md

 Note: This is not a full converter (at least at this point).
-It just helps you with a lot of replacements, but you still need to look the generated files to ensure the full and correct work of your code.
+It just helps you with a lot of replacements, but you still need to look the generated files to ensure the total and correct work of your code.

 ## Running the aplication
 I'm using python3 to run the code.
-All you have to do is (on GNU/Linux OS's):
+All you have to do is:

 ```
 chmod +x createCUDAkernel.py (just the first time)